Derivative-Aligned Anticipation of Forbush Decreases from Entropy and Fractal Markers: Data

 \section{Data}

-We use minute–resolution galactic cosmic ray (GCR) measurements from the Neutron Monitor Database (NMDB) for three independent Forbush decrease (FD) episodes: 23 April 2023 (2023-04-23), 24 March 2024 (2024-03-24), and 10 May 2024 (2024-05-10).
-These cases were chosen to span distinct drivers and morphologies while providing broad multi–station coverage at the native one–minute cadence of NMDB.
+We use 1-minute galactic cosmic ray (GCR) count rates from the Neutron Monitor Database (NMDB) for two Forbush decrease (FD) episodes: 23 April 2023 (2023-04-23) and 10 May 2024 (2024-05-10).
+These two cases were selected to represent distinct FD morphologies while retaining broad multi-station coverage at the native 1-minute cadence.

 For 2023-04-23, a coronal mass ejection (CME) impacted Earth and produced a clear global GCR depression followed by a gradual, multi–day recovery.
-The 2024-03-24 episode is associated with a fast CME arrival and a G4–class geomagnetic storm; it is notable for an unusually rapid decrease and recovery compared to typical FDs, with pronounced station–dependent anisotropy.
-The 2024-05-10 event was triggered by the shock of an interplanetary CME (ICME) and ranks among the largest recent FDs (up to about 15.7\% at $\sim$10~GV rigidity), coinciding with a severe geomagnetic storm and followed by a ground–level enhancement (GLE~74) on 11 May 2024 during the recovery phase.
+The 2024-05-10 event was triggered by the shock of an interplanetary CME (ICME) and ranks among the largest recent FDs (up to about 15.7\% at $\sim$10~GV rigidity), coinciding with a severe geomagnetic storm and followed by a ground–level enhancement (GLE~74) on 11 May 2024 during the recovery phase \citep{Abunina2025arXiv,Papaioannou2025GLE74}.

-The multi–station corpus comprises 20 neutron monitors with usable data for at least one of the target events.
-Station codes included in this analysis are: \texttt{AATB, APTY, CALG, DOMB, DOMC, INVK, IRK2, IRK3, JUNG1, KERG, KIEL2, LMKS, MWSN, MXCO, NAIN, NEWK, OULU, PWNK, SOPO, SOPB}.
-Coverage by event, defined as stations with continuous minute–resolution data across the analysis window, is as follows: 10 stations for 2023-04-23, 11 for 2024-03-24, and 11 for 2024-05-10.
-Full per–station availability and derived marker series are provided in the project repository as supplementary material.